What are ACA's Standards?

 ACA standards guide operations in every area of the facility or agency.
 Secure facilities such as jails and prisons must operate effectively as self-contained communities in which all necessary goods and services are provided in a safe, secure, and controlled manner.
 ACA standards relating to safety require adherence to all federal, state, and local fire and safety codes; emergency planning and preparation; and the provision of related training and materials for staff and inmates.
 Security standards mandate inspections and training of all firearms and armed officers; visitor and staff searches and tracking procedures; and inmate counting and tracking procedures.
 Other sections throughout each manual regulate policy, procedure, and practice at a similar level for other institutional or facility activities.

-standards.
+ACA standards are divided into two categories: mandatory and non-mandatory standards.
 In order to be accredited, facilities must meet the requirements for all applicable mandatory standards and 90% of applicable non-mandatory standards.
 Due to differences in mission, physical plant, and jurisdictional intricacies, not all standards may apply to a given facility.
 Those standards deemed to be non-applicable to a particular facility are deducted from the calculation of the facility’s compliance score.
 Similarly, some standards (especially those regulating physical size and/or space limitations) are deemed applicable only to facilities built after a certain date in order to allow facilities sufficient time to design new facilities around ACA requirements.

-section in which ACA staff posts specific changes to the standards that are important for both facilities and ACA auditors.
+For more information on the ACA standards, explore the other parts of this section.
+These include the Manuals and Supplements section, which lists each of the 25 accreditation manuals published by the Association.
+It also includes the Updates and Interpretations section in which ACA staff posts specific changes to the standards that are important for both facilities and ACA auditors.